 Our Film and Media Studies course has good links with local media companies such as the BBC, ITV, Lancashire Evening Post, Galaxy Radio and Rock FM.
 You can get involved with our on-campus student TV and radio station and will be offered an extensive career planning and work experience module to help you find jobs in TV, radio, film, marketing, teaching and research.

 You will have the opportunity to enjoy field trips at home and abroad.
 Visits for courses in the school have included the International Slavery Museum in Liverpool, Stratford upon Avon to see a Shakespeare play, various religious buildings in the North West, Auschwitz in Poland, the European Parliament in Brussels as well as Budapest, Istanbul, Paris and Rome.

 We have an enthusiastic team of well-qualified teaching staff, who are research active and their research interests and expertise feed directly into many of the modules on the programmes.

 Some courses offer an optional placement module in industry, allowing students to gain real world experience, a benefit evident in improved performance in the final year and when competing for graduate jobs.

 Students have the chance to study overseas by taking part in exchange programmes with our international network of partner universities in Australia, Brazil, Canada, China, Mexico, the USA and a number of European countries.

-You also can build work experience into your studies, via modules offered through our Centre for Volunteering and Community Leadership, some modules are accredited from the Institute of Leadership and Management (ILM).
+You also can build work experience into your studies, via modules offered through our Centre for Volunteering and Community Leadership, some modules are accredited from the ILM.
 These modules offer placements with a wide range of community groups and voluntary organisations in areas such as music and the arts, environment and conservation, crime prevention, health and social welfare, sports, youth work, culture and heritage, ICT, PR and fundraising.